-Scientists are concerned with describing the incredible occurrences comprising our world.
-In integrated Physics and Chemistry we will do the same, with an emphasis on physical and chemical theories and scientific practices.
+This required course for ninth graders relies heavily on handson activities to aid in the learning process and explores interesting scientific phenomena happening here in New Mexico.
 Among the concepts covered are: energy, motion, and forces, matter-including atomic structure, states of matter, physical and chemical properties and changes, and the use of the Periodic Table.
-This required course for ninth graders relies heavily on activities to aid in the learning process and explores interesting phenomena.
-The class also relies on inquiry-based learning and emphasizes critical thinking skills, problem solving skills, and study skills that will assist the student in all areas of the science curriculum.
+The class uses inquiry-based learning to emphasize critical thinking skills, problem solving skills, and study skills that will benefit students in all areas of the science curriculum.
+Students leave with a strong understanding of chemistry and physics basics as well as practice applying them to current issues.